sci-ndp/dspaces/README.md

 # DataSpaces 2.0

-This package contains the source code and test applications for DataSpaces run-time library, which is a flexible interaction and coordination framework to support coupled applications.
+This package contains the source code and test applications for [DataSpaces](https://www.dataspaces.org) run-time library, which is a flexible interaction and coordination framework to support coupled applications.
+Documentation can be found [here](https://dspaces.readthedocs.io/en/latest/usage.html).

 DataSpaces is a distributed framework built on a dynamic set of nodes of a HPC cluster, which implements a virtual shared-space abstraction